Technical Translation Services Save Lives

 Specifically, technical translation of an SDS has two particular challenges.
 First, any translation that is less than accurate has the likelihood to misinform the reader.
 In times of emergency, that could mean the difference between safety and serious injury.
 Second, an SDS deals specifically with complex chemical information about different chemical products.
 Such complex text needs a professional, experienced technical translator.
 A company would be putting the workplace in jeopardy if it obtained a less-than-professional translation of an SDS.

-• Professional translation services should be the only choice when it comes to translating sensitive workplace safety documents.
+• Professional translation services for workplace safety documents.

 There are companies, large and small, that may want to keep costs down by trying to have a bilingual employee translate documents, such as SDSs, if the company even tries to translate the documents at all.
 While that decision may have a short term benefit, there is no way to test the accuracy of that translation.
 When dealing with hazardous materials that could injure workers, a poor translation could have incredibly serious consequences.
 As such, the short term benefit of an amateur translation will not justify the long term consequences that may result.